-Looking over the history of the JGB market, the times when cash flows were paid and the amount of cash flow had shifted along with changes in market and legal systems.
+Looking at the history of the JGB market, the times when cash flows were paid and the amount of cash flow changed together with developments in market and legal systems.
 As examples, we examine (1) the introduction of the immediate reopening rule, (2) the Happy Monday system, and (3) the settlement system.